British PM heading for Brussels for talks on future ties

 "A change of leadership at this point isn't going to make the negotiations any easier and it's not going to change the parliamentary arithmetic."

-On Thursday, four ministers resigned over the draft Brexit withdrawal agreement, MPs hammered the document, saying it had no chance of getting through parliament, and Brexiteers began submitting their no-confidence letters.
+On Thursday, four ministers resigned over the draft Brexit withdrawal agreement, MPs said it had no chance of getting through parliament, and Brexiteers began submitting their no-confidence letters.

 May runs a minority Conservative government and a rump of Brexiteers in her own party, the Northern Irish allies she relies upon for support, plus the opposition, have vowed to vote down the draft deal.